Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Technique

-Beyond the angle sum, we have various conditions on vertex combinations derived from specific tiling considerations.
-The following is one such condition inspired by the parity argument in the proof of Lemma \ref{edge_combo}.
+Inspired by the parity argument in the proof of Lemma \ref{edge_combo}, we have the following result.
 The property is used so often that we give a specific name.
-Similar parity lemma for pentagonal tilings appeared in \cite[Lemma 10]{wy2} and in \cite{ly1}.
+Similar parity lemma for pentagonal tilings appeared in \cite[Lemma 1]{cly} and \cite[Lemma 10]{wy2}.

 \begin{lemma}[Parity Lemma] In a tiling of the sphere by congruent triangles or quadrilaterals, the numbers of the following angles have the same parity at any vertex: \begin{enumerate} \item $\alpha,\beta,\gamma$ in general triangle in the first of Figure \ref{triangle}. \item $\beta,\gamma,\delta$ in general quadrilateral in the first of Figure \ref{quad}. \item $\gamma,\delta$ in almost equilateral quadrilateral in the third of Figure \ref{quad}. \end{enumerate} Moreover, for the isosceles triangle in the second of Figure \ref{triangle}, the number of $\beta$ at any vertex is even. \end{lemma}